Exhibition

 Mucem (M.)

-This exhibition proposes a new way of approaching the history of photography, in particular by highlighting its links to the theatre in the 19th century…
+This exhibition offers a new approach to the history of photography, highlighting its links with theater in the 19th century…

 Yasmine Chemali and François Cheval (Y.C and F.C.)

-It is a mistake to consider the history of photography as having been definitively written.
-For several reasons.
-First, given that its invention only dates back to 1816-1822, we are still far from being able to assess the full effects of such a complex medium, which is only two centuries old, yet has made itself universally accepted.
+It’s a mistake to consider the history of photography as definitively written.
+There are several reasons for this.
+Firstly, since the invention of photography dates back to 1816-1822, we are still a long way from measuring the effects of such a complex medium, which is only two centuries old and has imposed itself universally.

-Secondly, for reasons that cannot be explained here, the official history was written by institutions and businesspeople—mostly Anglo-Saxon.
+Secondly, for reasons that cannot be explained here, the official history was written by mainly Anglo-Saxon institutions and merchants.
 All shared the idea of photography as the “legitimate daughter” of painting.
-This is, no more and no less, an exercise in the revision of the nature of the medium, the transformation of a multiple into a rare good—unique, even.
+It was nothing less than an operation to revise the nature of the medium, transforming a multiple into a rare, unique commodity.

-By linking photography and theatre, we propose another way to understand, not just the history of photography, but the establishment of the “society of spectacles”—a world seen as a perspective scenic space, a place of the representation of the absent, a belief in the totality…
+By linking photography and theater, we propose another way of understanding not simply the history of photography, but the establishment of the “society of the spectacle”.
+A world seen as a perspectival stage space, a place for representing the absent, a belief in totality…

 M.

-Why the choice to confront the Orientalist photographs in the Fouad Debbas Collection with contemporary works?
+Why did you choose to contrast orientalist photographs from the Fouad Debbas collection with contemporary works?

 Y.C and F.C.

-The Fouad Debbas funds alone can provide the elements needed for a reflection on the photographic object.
-However, thanks to contemporary works, we wanted to demonstrate that the questioning of the medium is more relevant than ever.
-One of the qualities of contemporary photography is to precisely question the medium and determine its limits and to position it in a world that determines modern representations.
+The Fouad Debbas collection alone can provide elements for a reflection on the photographic object.
+However, we wanted to use the contemporary proposals to demonstrate that questioning the medium is more topical than ever.
+One of the qualities of contemporary photography is precisely to question the medium and determine its limits, to position it in the decisive universe of modern representations.

 M.

-Which pieces from the Fouad Debbas Collection have particularly caught your attention, and how did you choose their contemporary “partner”?
+Which pieces from the Fouad Debbas collection particularly caught your eye, and how did you choose their contemporary “pairing”?

 Y.C and F.C.

-19th century photography, through its aesthetics, the choice of subjects, etc., has been able to establish its reputation on criteria of “beauty” that allow it to hide its real, ideological meanings.
-The Fouad Debbas fund can be analysed in terms of significant series.
-Authors’ “beautiful” sets are treated in the same way as the “chromos” considered vulgar by the history of photography.
+Nineteenth-century photography, through its aesthetics, choice of subjects, etc., has been able to establish its reputation on criteria of “beauty” that allow it to mask its real, ideological meanings.
+The Fouad Debbas collection can be analyzed in terms of significant series.
+Authors’ “beautiful” sets are treated identically to the “chromos” considered vulgar by the history of photography.

-What is important to understand through the 30,000 images collected by Fouad Debbas is the idea of seriality.
-Repeatable capture—offered by the mechanical image—goes hand in hand with the reproducibility of the medium—the logic of printing.
-It is a business logic.
-In direct link with the catalogue of views taken by the Maison Bonfils for example, the client then collects a series of images, a real one, that he believes he owns.
-Albumen prints, their enlargements, then their derivatives in the form of postcards or stereoscopic views, are all practices that bring 19th century photography closer to the contemporary.
-For us, there are no pairs, only confrontations, subjects of discussion between, for example, an Elina Brotherus and the figure of the cabotin that is Adrien Bonfils.
+What is important to understand in the 30,000 images collected by Fouad Debbas is the idea of seriality.
+Repeatable capture – offered by the mechanical image – goes hand in hand with the reproducibility of the medium – the logic of the print run.
+It’s a commercial logic.
+Directly linked to the catalogs of views offered by Maison Bonfils, for example, the customer collects a series of images, a reality, which he believes he has appropriated.
+Albumin prints, their enlargements, then their derivatives in the form of postcards or stereoscopic views, are all practices that bring nineteenth-century photography closer to contemporaries.
+For us, there are no pairings, only confrontations, subjects of discussion between, for example, an Elina Brotherus and the ham figure of Adrien Bonfils.

-The perspective of photography in all visual performances during the 19th century, especially in theatre, is based on common codes and references that are understood by all.
-What is sought above all else is the illusion of life, best embodied by the scene and its effects.
+The use of photography in all visual entertainment in the 19th century, and theater in particular, was based on common codes and references understood by all.
+What was sought above all was the illusion of life, best embodied by the stage and its effects.
 Photography is a theatrical space.

-“La Fabrique des illusions” confronts the “Orientalist” photographs in the Fouad Debbas Collection with works by ten international contemporary artists: Mac Adams, Nadim Asfar, Vartan Avakian, Elina Brotherus, Daniele Genadry, Randa Mirza, Louis Quail, Angélique Stehli, Wiktoria Wojciechowska and Ali Zanjani.
-Overall, the exhibition presents some 300 pieces.
+“La Fabrique des illusions” confronts “orientalist” photographs from the Fouad Debbas collection with works by ten international contemporary artists: Mac Adams, Nadim Asfar, Vartan Avakian, Elina Brotherus, Daniele Genadry, Randa Mirza, Louis Quail, Angélique Stehli, Wiktoria Wojciechowska, and Ali Zanjani.

-Yasmine Chemali, Head of modern and contemporary art collections at the Sursock Museum in Beirut, in charge of the Fouad Debbas Collection.
+Yasmine Chemali, head of the modern and contemporary art collections at Beirut’s Sursock Museum, in charge of the Fouad Debbas collection.

 Mac Adams, Hummingbird, de la série "Islands", 2000.
 Impression jet d’encre sur papier Hahnemühle.
 Photo Rag Pearl © Mac Adams